-However, there are common features of roadway projects, such as grassed shoulders and medians, with modifications like soil amendments, may increase the infiltration capacity, promote evapotranspiration, and serve as a water quantity BMP.
+There are many common features of roadway projects, such as grassed shoulders and medians.
+These grassed areas contribute to overall volume reduction through infiltration and evapotranspiration.
+Modifications, like soil amendments, may increase the infiltration capacity, promote evapotranspiration, and serve as a water quantity BMP.

 To identify alternatives for stormwater volume BMPs, ODOT’s Office of Hydraulic Engineering Research, in collaboration with ms consultants, the United States Geological Survey (USGS), and Stone Environmental is undergoing a research project for post-construction stormwater management.